Sundial Growers Inc. (SNDL): What Top Wall Street Players are saying

-Sundial Growers Inc. (SNDL) is priced at $0.47 after the most recent trading session.
-At the very opening of the session, the stock price was $0.4935 and reached a high price of $0.5147, prior to closing the session it reached the value of $0.51.
-The stock touched a low price of $0.4668.Recently in News on April 27, 2022, Sundial Reports Full Year and Fourth Quarter 2021 Financial and Operational Results.
+Sundial Growers Inc. (SNDL) is priced at $0.45 after the most recent trading session.
+At the very opening of the session, the stock price was $0.4622 and reached a high price of $0.465, prior to closing the session it reached the value of $0.46.
+The stock touched a low price of $0.4444.Recently in News on April 27, 2022, Sundial Reports Full Year and Fourth Quarter 2021 Financial and Operational Results.
 Sundial Growers Inc. (NASDAQ: SNDL) (“Sundial” or the “Company”) reported its financial and operational results for the full year and fourth quarter ended December 31, 2021.
 All financial information in this press release is reported in millions of Canadian dollars and represents results from continuing operations unless otherwise indicated.
 You can read further details here

 Sundial Growers Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $0.8914 on 03/25/22, with the lowest value was $0.4000 for the same time period, recorded on 01/24/22.